 - Try to negotiate a payment plan.
 Your hospital or provider may be willing to accept smaller monthly payments.
 Keep in mind that your payments generally need to be reasonable and you must keep up with your payments.
-In its advice to parents of chronically ill children, the American Academy of Family Physicians recommends the following:
+In their guide for Financial Management During a Crisis, The Children's Health System recommends the following:

 - Notify the appropriate offices quickly.

 - Record the names and phone numbers of the people you are dealing with.

 - Document the date, time, and results of your phone calls.